 During the 1990s, the transformation of the Company continued, and a new strategy for EAC to become a major Asian nutrition food company was adopted.
 This strategy was based on the business platform of the Dumex Division – one of the Company’s five product divisions.
 The Dumex business, based on pharmaceutical and nutrition products, was established by EAC in India in the late 1950s and subsequently expanded to other Asian countries, including China.
 In 2005, however, in response to an unsolicited offer from Dutch Royal Numico N.V., the Dumex nutrition business was sold for DKK 9 billion.

 The Company was now left with only three businesses with a turnover of DKK 3 billion, a market value of DKK 11 billion employing 4,000 people.
 With a cash position of more than DKK 8 billion, the board of directors considered various strategic alternatives for the Company to pursue.
 It was decided, however, to recommend to shareholders to distribute the company’s cash position in one dividend disbursement.
 At the same time, the board committed to develop the Company’s remaining three businesses to maximize their value, divest them and distribute the proceeds to shareholders as dividend pay-outs.

-After disposing of two of the three remaining businesses, the Company’s listing on the Copenhagen stock exchange, which dates back to 1897, was transferred to the 3rd and last business unit, Santa Fe Group Limited, which is headquartered in London, United Kingdom.
+After disposing of two of the three remaining businesses, the Company’s listing on the Copenhagen stock exchange, which dates back to 1897, was transferred to the third and last business unit, Santa Fe Group Limited, which is headquartered in London, United Kingdom.